 4 US tourists and pilot killed in Australian plane crash

-This image made from video shows the site of a plane crash at Essendon Airport in Melbourne, Australia Tuesday, Feb.
+An official says a light plane has crashed into a shopping mall in the city of Melbourne. .
+Emergency personnel work at a light plane crashed in Melbourne, Australia, Tuesday, Feb.
 21, 2017.
-An official says a light plane has crashed into a shopping mall in the city of Melbourne.

 Comments